How much does Travelex Money Card cost?

 You may be that wide-eyed traveler who fully embraces the world as your oyster.
-A high $8,500 maximum balance ensures you can meet just about any adventure that comes your way.
+A high $8,500 maximum balance ensures you can meet almost any adventure that comes your way.

 You must put at least $50 on your card to start, and all future reloads must also be at least $50.
 But you can load up to $10,000 weekly and $20,000 monthly, with an overall cap of $30,000 a year — which gives you lots of flexibility for a memory-worthy vacation.

 The Travelex Money Card makes it easy to preload multiple currencies for use when you’re traveling across borders abroad.
-You can keep an eye on your budget online or over the app, among other benefits:
+Keep an eye on your budget online or over the app, among other benefits: